 Creating a culture of learning at work is not a new concept for HR leaders.
 However, there’s no question that it is still important.
 What is new are the ways you can modernize the approach to fostering a culture of learning at the workplace – one that keeps up with working adults evolving wants and needs, while aligning with overarching organizational goals.

-What is a culture of learning and why it matters
+What is a learning culture?

-A robust learning culture can also break down social and economic barriers, drive talent development, and bridge skills gaps.
+A robust learning culture can also break down social and economic barriers, drive talent development and bridge skills gaps.

 So with all that, it just makes sense to keep updated on fresh ways to foster a dynamic, thriving learning culture within your organization.

 Tips for promoting a culture of learning in the workplace

 Encourage two-way knowledge sharing

 Knowledge sharing is key for developing a learning culture, and it’s especially effective when it’s reciprocal.
 In other words, when employees are encouraged and recognized for sharing their own knowledge, they will be more engaged in learning from others as well.